By Sean Tuohy, Daniel Ford, and Dave Pezza

 Showdown With Quarrels

 DF: Speaking of conversations between guys who want to want to shoot each other.
 Season 3 is highly underrated and this scene between Raylan, Wynn Duffy, and Robert Quarles is one of the tensest of the series.

 Hillbilly Dance Off

 ST: Boyd Crowder is smooth-talking and dancing crime lord.
-We got to see the fun side of the gun totting preacher.
-Boyd Crowder
+We got to see the fun side of the gun-toting preacher.
+Boyd Crowder.

 Dewey Crowe Loses His Kidneys